f-person/toor/README.md

 }
 ```

-Async factories are also supported via `registerFactoryAsyncWithOneParameter`
+Async factories are also supported via `registerFactoryAsyncWithParam`
-and `registerFactoryAsyncWithTwoParameters`.
+and `registerFactoryAsyncWithTwoParams`.

 ### Advanced usage